13 Best Plants to Help You Sleep

 Snake Plant (Mother-in-Law’s Tongue)

-Thins plant is one of the better plants to have if you want to purify your air.
+This plant is one of the better plants to have if you want to purify your air.
 No matter what time of day it is, snake plants will be working away to remove harmful compounds from the air.
-It also doesn't look too bad either!
+It also doesn’t look too bad either!

-Unlike most plants, snake plants also exhale oxygen during the night time instead of inhaling it, meaning that your room will be highly oxygenated as you go to sleep.
+Unlike most plants, snake plants also exhale oxygen during the nighttime instead of inhaling it, meaning that your room will be highly oxygenated as you go to sleep.
 This gives you a bit of extra relief on top of its air purification properties.

 Most people know aloe vera for its many other benefits besides sleep.
 You can use the gel to help you skin injuries much quicker, you can use it as a drink to help you digest food more efficiently, and the list goes on.